-At December 31, 2020, we employed 145 total full-time employees worldwide, of which 93 were located in Greater China (Hong Kong, China, and Taiwan), 31 in the Americas (United States, Canada, Cayman Islands, and Peru), four in Europe, four in India, four in Malaysia, two in South Korea, three in Russia, two in Japan, one in Singapore, and one in Vietnam.
+At December 31, 2021, we employed 140 individuals, including 138 total full-time employees worldwide.
+Of the full-time employees, 89 were located in Greater China (Hong Kong, China, and Taiwan), 26 in the Americas (United States, Canada, Cayman Islands, and Peru), four in Europe, five in India, five in Malaysia and Singapore, two in South Korea, three in Russia, three in Japan, and one in Vietnam.